- Status of community water fluoridation in Wisconsin

 Another way to find the fluoride level of your local public water system is to contact your water utility provider for more information.
 Consumers can find the name and contact information of the water utility on their water bill.

-The CDC also concluded every $1 spent on water fluoridation saves $7-$42 in oral health treatment costs, depending on the size of the community.
+The CDC has concluded that every $1 spent on water fluoridation saves $7-$42 in oral health treatment costs, depending on the size of the community.

 A study by the ADA confirmed that fluoride concentrations in commercially available infant formulas are very low.